bhargavi1poyekar/fetch_goldbar/README.md

 ## Run without using docker.

-If you don't have docker or not want to use docker.
+If you don't have docker or do not want to use docker.
 You can perform the following steps.

 1. Install Google Chrome.
-2. Download ChromeDriver release compatible with your google chrome.
+2. Download ChromeDriver release compatible with your Google Chrome.
 3. Unzip ChromDriver and move it into usr/local/bin
 3. Clone the repository and cd into the repository.
 4. Install venv and create a virtual environment: